taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-beta.md

 Website: [https://www.melissajedrysiak.com/](https://www.melissajedrysiak.com/)

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/MonicaKeszler.png" alt="Monica Keszler" caption="Monica Keszler: Chapter 3 title page artist" %}
 Monica Keszler is a recent chemical engineering graduate from Northeastern University and a freelance educational comic artist.
 She contributes quarterly pedagogical comics to the journal of Chemical Engineering Education and has spent several years collaborating and developing educational comics with students and faculty at Northeastern University.
 She has also written and illustrated her own children's book, *Kira Kiwi, How Will School Be?*, focusing on the importance of diversity and acceptance.
-She works full-time in materials engineering research and development, and hopes to one day join the pursuit of creating sustainable plastic alternatives.
+She works full-time in materials engineering research and development and hopes to one day join the pursuit of creating sustainable plastic alternatives.

 Website: [http://willowescapee.wixsite.com/artportfolio](http://willowescapee.wixsite.com/artportfolio)

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/DanbeeKim.png" alt="Danbee 'Tauntaun' Kim" caption="Danbee 'Tauntaun' Kim: Story and Lettering, Scientific Diagram Descriptions, Scientific Diagram 6 Illustrator and Colourist" %}
 I’m currently a PhD candidate in the 2013 cohort of the International Neuroscience Doctoral Programme, headquartered at the Champalimaud Centre for the Unknown in Lisboa, Portugal.
 I joined the Intelligent Systems Lab in Sept 2013 and moved with the lab to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour in London, UK in 2015.
 My research combines studies of cuttlefish, the philosophy of science, Perceptual Control Theory, and the evolution of “the brain” throughout time and in many species.
 In collaboration with NeuroGears, I build interactive art installations that both allow people to participate in field neuroscience experiments, and communicate science in fun and interesting ways.
 You can learn more at www.EveryMind.Online.
-I spend a lot of time thinking about education, permaculture, circus, and humane living.
+I spend a lot of time thinking about permaculture, anarchy, circus, and education.
 I love being in the wilderness, especially in the mountains and by the sea.
 I’ve co-written and choreographed an original musical called Hack, Punt, Tool (you can watch the 2017 production on YouTube).
 I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/EmmaLeavitt.jpeg" alt="Emma 'Solei' Leavitt" caption="Emma 'Solei' Leavitt: Dream Sequences Illustrator and Colourist" %}
 Solei is a visual artist, muralist and musician living in Boston, MA.
 Her work on the “Dreams” chapters of *The First VIRS* is her first foray into graphic novel illustration.
 When she’s not painting on walls or writing music, Solei runs an arts nonprofit in Boston called Brain Arts Organization, and is the Gallery Director at a community art gallery called the Dorchester Art Project.
 More of her work can be seen at [https://www.soleiarts.com/](https://www.soleiarts.com/).